google/styleguide/pyguide.md

 Use an
 [f-string](https://docs.python.org/3/reference/lexical_analysis.html#f-strings),
 the `%` operator, or the `format` method for formatting strings, even when the parameters are all strings.
-Use your best judgment to decide between `+` and string formatting.
+Use your best judgment to decide between string formatting options.
+A single join with `+` is okay but do not format with `+`.

 ```python
 Yes: x = f'name: {name}; score: {n}'